 You may feel that you're out of your comfort zone when planning an authentic learning event.
 Good, then you're really a genuine life long learner.
 You do have options to help you pull it off.
 One is to take instruction in the area of expertise you'll need to succeed or network and connect with someone who already has the skills to share.
 This may be a guest instructor or a class visit to an actual business where students can learn specific skills.
 Don't forget that your students come from a resource rich community, parents are great resources and there will be many on your school staff that have unique talents too.

 I'm a strong advocate for all educators to go outside the education system to learn new skills and processes.
-I wish our educational systems would recognize that learning a non-board initiated skill is a very valuable choice as it's a skill from a primary professional source.
+I wish our educational systems would recognize that learning a non-board initiated skill is a very valuable choice, as it's a skill that directly aligns with a primary professional source.
 If we're trying to be true to an authentic model of learning, then we have to lead by example.
 We have to be the life long learners we talk about to be able to inspire our future life long learners.
 It's walking the talk!
 Be that impactful coach or that highly connected consultant.
-It's may take some personal, professional development time but it's essential to your students.
+It's may take some personal, professional development time but it's essential to support your students.

 By providing these 12 essentials Authentic Learning opportunities can fully be realized.

-Checklist of Elements to Create An Authentic Learning Event
+Checklist of Essentials to Create An Authentic Learning Event